britton-jb/sentinel/README.md

 [license]: http://opensource.org/licenses/MIT

 #### FIXME vv
-- It should raise error at run/compile time if it can't find the appropriate root level mounted ueberauth routes
 - Add a route to verify the token is legit and return the user to the json api

-- on change password kill password reset token
 - ensure email gets downcased on insert, in the model (see if in other module logic currently also)

 - Don't create the model, just the migration for the ueberauths
 - Add required fields to default model changeset in mix task

-- Change route nesting scope to only have `/auth` handle the ueberauth routes?

 - Credo
 - Remove compile time warnings